 2015 AIPMT Closing Rank

 Candidates aiming to appear in NEET 2018 can check the Cut off trends of some prominent medical colleges in India under AIPMT and NEET medical entrance exams from the table given below.

 NEET Cut off Trends of Medical Colleges

 NEET Result cum Merit List 2018

-The result of NEET 2018 will tentatively be declared in June 2018.
+The result of NEET 2018 will be declared on June 5, 2018.
 The NEET result 2018 will be declared by CBSE, the conducting body of NEET.
 The NEET 2018 result will be declared in an online mode in the form of a scorecard.
-The NEET result will contain marks of the candidate and their All India Rank (AIR) as well as overall AIQ and category-wise ranks for successful candidates i.e. those candidates who qualify the NEET exam by scoring minimum required Cut off of NEET 2018.
+The NEET result will contain marks of the candidate and their All India Rank (AIR) as well as overall AIQ and category-wise ranks for successful candidates ie. those candidates who qualify the NEET exam by scoring minimum required Cut off of NEET 2018.
 The merit lists of NEET 2018 for admission under state quota will be prepared by the respective state counselling authorities.
-However, NEET merit list 2018 for admission under AIQ will be released by CBSE and MCC will take admission on the basis of the same.
+However, NEET merit list 2018 for admission under AIQ will be prepared by CBSE and MCC will take admission for AIQ seats on the basis of the same.
 AIQ NEET 2018 merit list will be prepared in two formats - an overall merit list and category-wise merit list.

 NEET Counselling 2018